Skip to main content

 Essential Checks for Moisture-Sensitive Projects

-• Verify target EMC for environment
+• Verify target EMC for your environment before ordering timber

-• Check supplier moisture documentation
+• Check supplier moisture documentation if available

-• Measure randomly selected boards
+• Measure randomly selected boards — don’t just check the top one in the stack

-• Store timber off the ground
+• Store timber off the ground, covered but with airflow

-• Install with expansion gaps
+• Install with appropriate expansion gaps based on expected movement

-• Re-check moisture before final fixing
+• Re-check moisture before final fixing, especially if weather has changed

 14 Hidden Long-Term Risks If Ignored